jfallmann/diffTF_Fork/docs/chapter2.rst

 - Temporary errors (often when running in a cluster setting)

   * might occur due to temporary problems such as bad nodes, file system issues or latencies
   * rerunning usually fixes the problem already.
-Consider using the option ``--restart-times`` in Snakemake.
+Consider using the option ``--restart-times`` in *Snakemake*.

 - Permanent errors

   * indicates a real error related to the specific command that is executed
-  * rerunning does not fix the problem as they are systematic (such as a missing tool)
+  * rerunning does not fix the problem as they are systematic (such as a missing tool, a library problem in R)

 Identify the cause
 ==============================